skyportal/skyportal/doc/adding_features.md

 store.injectReducer('sources', reducer);
 ```

+This warrants a brief note on code organization: we bundle all of our Redux-related code (action types, action creators, reducer) associated with a particular branch of the application state together in a file in the `static/js/ducks` directory ([read more about "ducks" modules here](https://github.com/erikras/ducks-modular-redux)).
+Each component definition typically goes in its own file in `static/js/components`.

 Now that we've added our reducer to the store, whenever an action of type `UPDATE_SOURCES` is dispatched, our reducer will update the `sources` branch of the application state as specified.
 So far, our global application state looks like: `{ sources: { sourceList: ...} }`.

 We have injected our reducer into the store that can handle actions of the type `UPDATE_SOURCES`, so now let's dispatch one.
 We use the `react-redux` library which provides a `useDispatch` function, giving us access to the store's dispatch.
 Dispatching an action is as simple as: